 Spoiler alert, the answers differ considerably.

 Whether you want to know Ben Stiller’s ice bucket habits, Susan Cain’s origins as a writer, Tony Hawk’s early failures, or Ray Dalio’s advice for ambitious college students, Tribe of Mentors offers a plethora of wisdom and anecdotes.
+For more tips, check out this book recommendation list by Tim Ferriss himself.

 Tribe of Mentors by Tim Ferriss on Amazon